Note: This article doesn’t apply to MSI versions of Office.

-Before reverting to an earlier version of an Office Click-to-Run installation, you should weigh the severity of the issue that you're experiencing against the benefits of having the security, performance, and reliability improvements that are included in the latest Click-to-Run update.
+Before reverting to an earlier version of an Office installation, weigh the severity of the issue that you're experiencing against the benefits of having the security, performance, and reliability improvements that are included in the latest update.

-Follow these steps to revert to the previous version of Office Click-to-Run.
+Follow these steps to revert to the previous version of Office.

-Before you revert an Office Click-to-Run installation, you should disable automatic updates.
+Before you revert an Office installation, you should disable automatic updates.
 To make sure that you don't miss future updates, set a reminder to manually check for future versions.
-When a new version becomes available, and if the new version doesn't exhibit the same issue that you experienced earlier, you should re-enable automatic updates.
+When a new version becomes available, and if the new version doesn't exhibit the same issue that you experienced earlier, then you can re-enable automatic updates.

 Create a reminder to re-enable automatic updates.
 You can do this in Microsoft Outlook, on Outlook.com, or by using another application that has a calendar.

 Step 2: Install the previous version of Office

 - Determine and note the previous version number.
 Use the following Microsoft website to find the update version that is previous to the current version:

 Run the following command:

 Note If you are prompted to activate Office again, enter your Microsoft account and password.
 This step does not add your computer to your account a second time.

 This step is very important.
 Office automatically checks for updates on a regular basis.
 To prevent Office from automatically installing new updates, follow these steps: